 The Magento 2 multi-source inventory module enhances the default functionality making virtual stocks management more flexible and extending shipment options.
 Besides improved admin workflow, the Amasty extension provides a smart algorithm for shipping products at a minimal cost.
 This functionality is limited on the Magento 2 platform out of the box.
 Below, we describe the main features and usability of the Advanced MSI extension.

 The multi-source inventory management is vital for merchants who sell their products internationally and have multiple warehouses in different countries.
 To make you better understand the possibilities international ecommerce businesses get with the new Magento 2 version, we will briefly describe the default MSI functionality first.

-As for the source selection algorithm, it chooses the optimal order shipment option form available warehouses based on various conditions with such parameters like address, stock, product, and more.
+As for the source selection algorithm, it chooses the optimal order shipment option from available warehouses based on various conditions with such parameters as an address, stock, product, and more.
 Moreover, Magento MSI provides partial shipment option so that you can create multiple shipments for one order.
 Besides, you get advanced dropshipping possibilities.
-It is also necessary to mention that customers don’t feel any negative impact on their checkout experience since the high website performance is ensured by the MSI source selection algorithm.
+It is also necessary to mention that customers don’t feel any negative impact on their checkout experience since the MSI source selection algorithm ensures excellent website performance.

 To learn more about Magento MSI, check the following article: Magento 2 Multi-Source Inventory (MSI).

 Now, let’s see which features Amasty Advanced MSI for Magento 2 provides to its users.

 - Ability to create an unlimited number of warehouses;

 - Combined source selection algorithm with criteria prioritization;